igarciadelamo/twitbot-reminder/README.md

 ## Installation

-The Python package "twitter" is required.
+The Python package "tweepy" is required.

 This project has been developed and tested using Python3.